zetamarkets/sdk/README.md

 }
 ```

-After receiving an orderbook update, you can assume `Exchange.getOrderbook(asset, marketIndex)` is the latest state.
+After receiving an orderbook update, you can assume `Exchange.getOrderbook(asset)` is the latest state.

 ## Native polling in SDK